 Nyhavn was originally a busy commercial port where ships from all over the world would dock.
-The area was packed with sailors, ladies of pleasure, pubs and alehouses, and today Nyhavn is one the most popular places to visit in the capital.
+The area was packed with sailors, ladies of pleasure, pubs and alehouses, and today Nyhavn is one the most popular places to visit in Copenhagen.

-Today the beautiful old houses have been renovated and classy restaurants dominate now the old port.
-In Nyhavn, you will see a lot of people enjoying the relaxed atmosphere by the canal, listening to jazz music and enjoy their dinner from one of the restaurants.
-Have a dinner at one of the cosy restaurants or enjoy a beer at the quayside watching the old ships and buildings.
+Today the beautiful old houses have been renovated and classy restaurants dominate the old port.
+In Nyhavn, you will see many people enjoying the relaxed atmosphere by the canal, listening to jazz music and enjoying their dinner from one of the restaurants.
+Have dinner at one of the cosy restaurants or enjoy a beer at the quayside, watching the old ships and buildings.